svc333/overview/shared-responsibility.md

 * Security and regulation compliance: Includes tasks such as security controls implementation and compliance certification.
 * Disaster recovery: Includes tasks such as providing dependencies on disaster recovery sites, provision disaster recovery environments, data and configuration backup, replicating data and configuration to the disaster recovery environment, and failover on disaster events.

 {{site.data.keyword.cloud_notm}} supports the following types of offerings and the corresponding shared responsibility models.
+For more information about each specific service, refer to the documentation for that service.

 ## Infrastructure-as-a-service
 {: #iaas-services-responsibilities}

 Infrastructure-as-a-service (IaaS) offerings that are managed by {{site.data.keyword.IBM_notm}} are fully multi-tenant, accessed remotely, hosted on {{site.data.keyword.IBM_notm}} physical infrastructure, created in customer-owned accounts, and have control plane and data plane security that is owned by {{site.data.keyword.IBM_notm}}.
-Examples of this offerings type are Virtual Servers and Bare Metal Servers with the related block volumes connected to the customer account private subnets.
+Examples of this offering type are Virtual Servers and Bare Metal Servers with the related block volumes connected to the customer account private subnets.
+You can find a list of these types of offerings in the {{site.data.keyword.cloud_notm}} catalog on the Services tab, and each offering is in an infrastructure sub-category within the Compute or VPC infrastructure categories.

 | Resource | Incident and Operations Management | Change Management | Identity and Access Management | Security and Regulation Compliance | Disaster Recovery |
 | - | - | - | - | - | - |